Community Safety

 Contact us

-These services are supported by the Community Safety team, a section of the Housing and Social Development division, one of four divisions comprising the Social Infrastructure and Community Investments department.
+These services are supported by the Community Safety team, a section under the Parks, Recreation, and Culture department.

 For general inquiries about services supported by Community Safety, contact communitysafety@surrey.ca.